Best Weighted Blanket of 2021

 The materials and construction metric is a cataloging of features that relate to comfort and overall user satisfaction.
-This evaluation looks at the weighting medium, the interior fill, and whether it's on one side of the weights or sandwiching them and the material used to cover it all.
-We preferred blankets that have batting on both sides of the weight as these tended to be a bit stiffer and thus distributed weight more lightly and evenly.
+This evaluation looks at the weighting medium, the interior fill and whether it's on one side of the weights or sandwiching them, and the outer material.
+We preferred blankets that have batting on both sides of the weights, as these tended to be a bit stiffer and thus distributed weight more lightly and evenly.
 The Quility and Luna blankets are prime examples of this design.
-While we found this design to feel very nice, it may be more insulating than some might want.
+One caveat here is that though we found this design to feel very nice, it may be more insulating than some might want.

 We also preferred blankets that use glass beads and synthetic fills such as polyester.
 Again, the Waowoo checks both these boxes, as does the Luna.
-Both these models had a cotton exterior as well, a material that felt pleasant against the skin.
+Both these models had a cotton exterior, a material that felt pleasant against the skin.

 During our testing, we put a fair amount of wear on these products, which allows us to evaluate construction quality.
 We are happy to report that only one model showed wear after our tests.
 The YnM's stitching began to fray following the first washing.